Now for the GOP

 I have spent a lot of time on why the Democrats should not be allowed to regain the White House but have said little about the Republicans.
 I will say again what I have often said; I detest both political parties equally.
 Both are broken and possibly corrupt beyond repair.
 My detestation of the GOP became solidified when they made a sideshow impeaching President Clinton embarrassing us to the world.
 Clinton was no prize as a person and was a terrible president.
 The amount of technology the Clinton administration approved going to China was nothing short of treason.
 It is safe to say that 99 plus percent of Democrat voters have no knowledge of that.
 Being as programmed as they are they may not even accept incontrovertible proof as reality and facts do not register on emotionally motivated people.
 Now it is the Democrats that are making us look like fools with their deranged obsession of wanting to impeach President Trump.
 This started before he even took office.
 We will discuss him later but I am now going to explain why the Republican Party itself should not be allowed to remain in control much longer without some changes to their shortsighted policies.
 In this essay are some areas in which they need to make changes.
 What they are doing works now but it is not sustainable and like the actions of the Democrats will destroy our society and economy in the long run.
 Human failings are many and a primary one is the lack of concern about the future.
 Many profess concern but professing something and actually meaning it are two different things.
 Like the Democrats the Republicans are also heading up a dead end canyon just a different canyon.
 The key words are dead and end.
 The online dictionary definition of dead end is: “an end of a road or passage from which no exit is possible.”
 I guess the actual main word we should be concerned about is dead.

 Capitalism today is not the capitalism that developed post WW2.
 (I have to say I believe in capitalism.
-It has done more for the human race than any other system,) After WW2 capitalism actually had the chance to do the ethical things by society and the environment but greed reared its ugly head.
+It has done more for the human race than any other system but as the man said “there is no such thing as a free lunch.“,) After WW2 capitalism actually had the chance to do the ethical things by society and the environment but greed reared its ugly head.
 It is now based on theft as much as socialism is.
 Like I have said the failures of both capitalism and socialism are due to human nature.
 They both cater to humans and humans are basically parasitic.
 All biological life is parasitic but we are the only ones that can radically reshape our environment.
 There is nothing wrong with that but we do it selfishly not rationally.
 We do not think of the long term consequences of our actions.
 We waste too much and can’t even properly dispose of our garbage.
 Both systems started off with good ideals but the reality of human nature got in the way.
 I hope no one thinks these individual Democrats and Republicans made millions upon millions by being frugal and taking bag lunches from home to their seats in state and federal legislatures.
 I also hope no one believes that the dividends paid to stock holders and bonuses paid to CEOs came from ethical practices such as properly disposing of toxic wastes.
 I hope no one thinks the wealth accumulated by individual Democrats came from pinching pennies.

 In one of my high school government classes (early 1960s) the teacher had previously taught government in Texas.
 He would occasionally take students on a field trip to the state capital in Austin to observe the legislators in action.
 He said it became discouraging when a bill would come up for a vote and the legislators would all turn and look to a skybox built into the back wall of the chamber.
 The box contained the lobbyists for the oil companies.
 If they put their thumbs up the bill passed.
 If their thumbs went down the bill failed.
 The elected officials are the faces of the government that we elect.
 The elections and witty little sayings like “I like Ike,” “Yes we can,” “War on Poverty,” “I’m with her,” “Keep America Great,” and “Riden’ with Biden” keep us deluded thinking that we matter.
 Business interests control the state which means they actually control everything.
 The state has been given the name “deep state.”
 The state and the government are two separate entities.
 The state does the bidding of the nameless, faceless people with money.
 Some are visible such as George Soros and his foundations (on the left) and the Koch Brother’s foundations (on the right).
 People like Bill Gates, Mark Zuckerburg, and Jeff Bezos, are also in the mix.
 Their influence has long tentacles and they are just a few.
 These organizations and those that are the members of these organizations are global in nature.
 Money has no borders.
 Many meet in secret to discuss problems of the world and a meme on Facebook said it all.
 “Do you really think the wealthiest and most powerful people in the world are meeting in secret to discuss something that will benefit you?”
 Although their names and organizations may be identified with different parties and groups in different nations globally it is logical to think they are in league with each other.
 Remember the old saying about “the ties that bind” and tying money and power make very tight knots.
 There is a reverse side also.
 There is always a reverse side.
 Sort of like the scientific principle of for every action there is an equal opposite reaction.
 That counterweight is there they are basically dealing with people like themselves.